HTTP-RPC/Kilo/README.md

 Each of these classes is discussed in more detail below.

-The JAR file for the Java server implementation of WebRPC can be downloaded [here](TBD).
-Javadoc is available [here](TBD).
+The JAR file for the Java server implementation of WebRPC can be downloaded [here](https://github.com/gk-brown/WebRPC/releases).
 Java 8 and a servlet container supporting servlet specification 3.1 or later are required.

 ## RPCService Class
 `RPCService` is the abstract base class for web RPC services.
 All services must extend this class, and must provide a zero-argument constructor so they can be instantiated by `RPCServlet`, discussed in more detail below.